haijun-ucsd/GesturesSearch/README.md

 			- label (for each existing label under the current subcategory)
 				- image id (for each image with the current label)
 					- "url": image url
-				- [TODO: to differentiate whether a label is being costomized by users] "inbuilt": true/false
+				- "inbuilt": true/false [TODO: add this variable to differentiate whether a label is being costomized by users]
-- [TODO: to help login] "users"
+- "users" [TODO: add this folder to help login]
 	- username
 		- password